Frequency Caps

 • Advertiser-specific IAB category settings and overrides, which are set in each advertiser's profile.

-• Frequency caps, which are set at the flight level by the trafficker.
-(Described below.)
+• Frequency caps, which are set by the trafficker at the flight level for unique listeners.

-The resulting separation is set by the largest cap in effect (i.e., greater restriction).
+The resulting separation is set by the largest cap or greatest restriction in effect.
 For example, you can have a flight for an advertiser set with IAB1-1 where the industry separation is one per break, and the flight's frequency cap is one per day.
 As a result, the flight will only deliver once per day (per unique listener) because that is the greater restriction.

 1. This example shows two flight-level caps: the first cap allows no more than one impression (per listener) per two hours and the second cap allows no more than four impressions (per listener) per day.